Discover SIM GE

 Apart from his studies, Kenddrick also took time to sharpen his global competence by going on a summer abroad programme at LSE Summer School after being awarded an SIM scholarship.

 He also volunteered to guide and coach fellow students of many nationalities during Peer-Assisted Learning (PAL) programmes at SIM.

-“While on campus at the LSE, I opted to study a module titled ‘IR160 The Middle East in Global Politics’ as I wanted to gain more knowledge about the Middle East, given how the parts of the region was embroiled in civil war.
+“While on campus at the LSE, I opted to study a module titled ‘IR160 The Middle East in Global Politics’ as I wanted to gain more knowledge about the Middle East, given how parts of the region were embroiled in civil war.
 I was able to gain a better understanding of different cultures not only because of the topic I chose but also through my interactions with my classmates.

 “My time at the LSE Summer School allowed me to engage with students from all over the world such as Australia, Brazil, Belgium, China, Ireland, Morocco, Lebanon, Spain, USA and the UK.
 Likewise, my time as a PAL Leader was valuable as I got to meet students of different nationalities and ethnicities.”

 Things have turned around for the better at home as his mother’s health condition has stabilised while his sister has graduated and is currently working as a teacher.